 24/7 Availability Call Today for a Free Consultation

-For years, Rhode Island Criminal Defense Lawyer, Tom Thomasian, has aggressively defended his clients charged with property crimes throughout Rhode Island and Massachusetts.
+For years, Tom Thomasian, has aggressively defended his clients charged with property crimes throughout Rhode Island and Massachusetts.
 From Providence to Westerly and Woonsocket to South Kingstown, the firm has helped clients charged with property crimes successfully move forward with their freedom and reputations maintained.
 If you, a family member, or friend has been arrested for a property crime, you should contact The Law Office of Thomas C. Thomasian, Esq. right away to set up your free consultation.

 Need legal representation in Rhode Island?
 Call the firm at 401.312.4385.

 During your free consultation, Attorney Thomasian will go over all the evidence law enforcement claims to have against you.
 The firm will explain each element of the property crime you are charged with as well as what the state will need to prove in order to prove guilt beyond a reasonable doubt.

 There are several offenses that fall under the category of property crimes.
 Examples of property crimes are breaking and entering (B&E), trespassing, and vandalism.
 The Law Office of Thomas C. Thomasian, Esq. is familiar with these property crimes, as well as the other related charges that exist under our criminal justice system.
 The one thing that property crimes have in common is that they require the property of another person or entity be harmed.

 Whether the property is a home, business, vehicle, or any other type of personal property, the property must suffer some kind of harm in order to be classified as a property crime.
 Property crimes can either be misdemeanors or felonies.
 The property crime of breaking and entering (B&E) mentioned above is a felony while the property crimes of trespass and vandalism are misdemeanors.